All Episodes

 This is reported in Australia.

-And their cries for an investigation into BP's involvement has come back to bite them on the back side.
+And their cries for an investigation into BP's involvement has come back to bite them on the backside.

 Somebody leaking Obama's memo.

-It was the Democrats or Frank Belout Lautenberg, Robert Menendez of New Jersey, Charles Schumer of New York, and Kristen Gillibrand in New York who called for this investigation of BP that released or revealed in the memo.
+It was the Democrats are Frank Belaut-Lautenberg, Robert Menendez in New Jersey, Charles Schumer of New York, and Kristen Gillibrand in New York who called for this investigation of BP that released or revealed in the memo that the Obama regime supported the release.

 Now, I can imagine a lot of you saying, Rush, why?